Top 5 Best Drones Under $100

 - Charging Time

 The batteries can take up to 2 hours to charge fully.
-You should consider the charging time when shopping for an drone under 100 dollars, especially if you don’t plan to get extra batteries.
+You should consider the charging time when shopping for a drone, especially if you don’t plan to get extra batteries.
 People with multiple batteries can just charge them a day before and enjoy flying the quadcopter for some time the following day.

 To enjoy longer flights, you may have to get rid of the camera since it adds weight to the drone.
 Also, the cameras are normally designed to connect to the copter, and this consumes the battery faster.
 You can choose to upgrade your battery, although this may eventually make the quadcopter heavier.

 The distance you can fly the drone can be anything over 50 meters.
 Kids and inexperienced flyers will enjoy using a drone with a range of only 50 meters.
 However, other people might need to get one with a range of at least 100 meters.
-This is usually the best available range for drones under 100 dollars.
+This is usually the best available range for drones at this price point.

 In some places, flying drones beyond your level of sight is limited or even prohibited.
 If you live in an area with such laws, you shouldn’t concern yourself much with finding a quadcopter with a long range.